 The Michigan Program on Poverty and Social Welfare Policy is an interdisciplinary applied research program.
 A joint effort of the Ford School, the Law School, and the School of Social Work, the center works to translate research findings to public policy decision makers.

 The National Poverty Center is a multidisciplinary research program housed at the Ford School.
 Researchers at the Center focus their efforts on understanding the causes of poverty and the impact of policies to alleviate poverty.
 Funded by a grant from the U.S. Department of Health and Human Services, the Center includes researchers from the Ford School, the Institute for Social Research, the Schools of Business, Education, Medicine, Public Health, and Social Work and the Departments of Economics, History, Political Science, Psychology, and Sociology.

-The Nonprofit and Public Management Center provides a forum for UM students, faculty, and researchers who seek to understand the distinctive contributions of nonprofit and public organizations.
+The Center for Social Impact provides a forum for UM students, faculty, and researchers who seek to understand the distinctive contributions of nonprofit and public organizations.
 The Center is a collaborative effort between the Ford School, the School of Business, and the School of Social Work.

 The Science, Technology, and Public Policy (STPP) Program, which is housed in the Ford School, is devoted to interdisciplinary research and teaching on the politics and processes of science and technology policymaking.
 Starting in the 2006-2007 academic year, it will offer a graduate certificate program which is available to any Master's or PhD student throughout University of Michigan.
 The program will also run a seminar series which will include talks from leading scholars and policymakers involved in science and technology policy issues.

 Other UM research centers with which the Ford School has regular interaction include the Institute for Social Research, the nation's longest-standing laboratory for interdisciplinary research in the social sciences and the Inter-University Consortium for Political and Social Research, which has one of the world's largest archives in the social sciences.